isb-cgc/readthedocs/docs/source/sections/Gaining-Access-To-Controlled-Access-Data.rst

 Once you have authenticated to NIH via the Web App, and your dbGaP authorization has been verified, the Google identity associated with your account will have access to the controlled-data for 24 hours.

+Follow these steps to link NIH/eRA and Google identities via the Web App:
+   *  `Link your NIH/eRA and Google identities <controlled-access/Controlled-data-Interactive.html>`_

 **5) Requesting controlled access via the ISB Web App.**